Johann Gottfried Herder: Systematic approach to history

-After becoming General Superintendent in 1776, Herder's philosophy shifted again towards classicism, and he began developing his systematic approach to history and human development.
+After he became General Superintendent in 1776, Herder's philosophy shifted again towards classicism, and he began developing his systematic approach to history and human development.
 This period culminated in his most ambitious work, the four-volume Ideas for a Philosophy of the History of Mankind (Ideen zur Philosophie der Geschichte der Menschheit), published between 1784 and 1791.

 The Ideas represented Herder's mature synthesis of his earlier insights about language, culture, and human development into a unified philosophy of history.
 In this comprehensive treatise, he attempted to trace the development of human culture from its origins through various stages of civilization, combining natural philosophy with cultural theory.
 The work largely originated the modern school of historical thought and established many foundational concepts in anthropology and cultural studies.
-Herder's philosophy was of a deeply subjective turn, stressing influence by physical and historical circumstance upon human development, stressing that "one must go into the age, into the region, into the whole history, and feel one's way into everything".
+Herder's philosophy was deeply subjective, stressing influence by physical and historical circumstance upon human development, and arguing that "one must go into the age, into the region, into the whole history, and feel one's way into everything".
 The historian should be the "regenerated contemporary" of the past, and history a science as "instrument of the most genuine patriotic spirit".

 In what scholars consider the most philosophically significant section of the work, the 15th book, Herder articulated his belief that human progress follows natural laws toward greater reason and justice.
 He argued that "by the very nature of law, reason and justice must inevitably gain influence among mankind, advancing a more enduring humanity."
 This optimistic view of historical development placed Herder firmly within the Enlightenment tradition while anticipating later German idealist philosophy.